LuiseRauer/MicrobIEM/README.md

 #### Download MicrobIEM
 Download MicrobIEM and save and unzip the folder on your machine.

-You can download MicrobIEM by clicking the green "Code" button in the top right of this repository and select "Download ZIP".
+You can download MicrobIEM by clicking the green "Code" button in this repository's the top right and selecting "Download ZIP".

 #### Start the tool
-In your unzipped MicrobIEM folder, do a right-click on the file "server".
+In your unzipped MicrobIEM folder, do right-click on the file "server".
 Click "Open with..." and select RStudio.
 In RStudio, press the "Run App" button in the upper middle to start MicrobIEM.
 When you start MicrobIEM for the first time, this step may take some minutes because additional packages may need to be installed.

 <img src="MicrobIEM/man/02_Start-MicrobIEM.png"/>